jean-pierreBoth/graphembed/Readme.md

 It relies on Generalized SVD.
 The dimension required for the embedding can be estimated from the degree of approximation of the SVD.
 The approximation of the generalized SVD we used is based on randomization as described in
-*Randomized General Singular Value Decomposition CAMC 2021*
+*Randomized Generalized Singular Value Decomposition CAMC 2021*
     W. Wei H. Zhang, X. Yang, X. Chen